 (FLASH!
 This just in …)

 There is so much to know about wine on so many different levels that no one human being can possibly keep up with it.
 Combine that with how the wine world continues to change at a blinding pace and we’re almost forced to generalize just to survive and function in our profession.
-No mention of the fact that the attention span of the major influencers—as in the wine press at large--is incredibly short.
-I’m almost sort of sympathetic to their plight.
+No mention of the fact that the attention span of the major influencers—as in the wine press at large–is incredibly short.
+I’m almost tempted to be sort of sympathetic to their plight.
 But not really.
 Maybe it’s the Sunday e-mails I get asking for a hell of a lot of information (and time) from someone I didn’t even know existed so they can meet their Monday noon deadline.
 Seriously?
-But this pressure to come up with the newest, latest, greatest on a non-stop basis puts everything into a constant crisis mode without much context.
+But this pressure to come up with the newest, latest, greatest on a non-stop basis puts everything into a constant crisis mode without any room for context much less meaning.
 It reminds me of SpongeBob when he hyperventilates.
 It’s also about as useful.

-Given all that I am particularly astounded—and equally annoyed--that Australia has seemingly gone away from the short attention span time-space-continuum that seems to define the wine industry, press, and even the public.
+Given all that, I am particularly astounded—and equally annoyed–that Australia has seemingly gone away from the short attention span time-space-continuum that seems to define the wine industry, press and even the public.
 Certainly the timing with the global financial crisis in 2008 had something to do with it not to mention the masses losing interest in the above mentioned mass-produced fruity plonk.
 But it’s as if once the wave of animal wines crested a multitude of the country’s best producers were left high and dry with no traction in the market.
-Many of these wineries are located in cooler climates and make small lots of outstanding even world-class wines.
+Many of these wineries are located in cooler climates and make small lots of outstanding and world-class wines.
 They’ve been pushing the rock uphill since and it’s a very steep hill at that.

 It’s time to revisit Australia.
 Here’s a list of wines you should know.
 I am not including Grange or Hill of Grace because those are a given.
 But if you don’t know these wines or haven’t tasted them recently you need to.
 They belong on the best lists, on top retail shelves, and in cellars everywhere.